hr-virieux/note-taker/README.md

 ## Getting Started

 To access the Note Taker application, [click here](https://hr-virieux.github.io/note-taker/public/index.html).
-This link will take you directly to the application, hosted on GitHub Pages.

 ## How to Use